 Our brain seeks ways to simplify complex problems so that it can find a solution.
 The truth is that not everybody is equally gifted or well equipped to understand hard concepts.

-Tips to write a complex article in simple words
+Tips – How to write a complex article in simple words

 1. Tone it down a notch

 Readers are unimpressed by the unnecessary use of jargon.
-An article is judged on its ability to engage the audience.
+They judge the article on its ability to engage the audience.
 There must be a balance of sophisticated and easy words so that different readers with varying levels of English proficiency can decipher your language.

-An article is meant to educate people and not show off your vocabulary.
+The key role of the Article is to educate the people and not show off your vocabulary.
 You must write how you speak.
 This will ensure that the readers don’t feel they are reading Shakespeare, but communicating and forming a bond with you.

 The following table gives an example of the use of better but sophisticated words compared to complicated and unnecessary words.